Trev241/bard/README.md

 python main.py
 ```

-You only need to type the last command if you need to stat the bot in the future.
+You only need to type the last command if you need to start the bot in the future.

 ### With the launcher